chetachiezikeuzor/Highlightr-Plugin/README.md

 ### Ease of Use

 Make beautiful highlights in your notes to supplement your note-taking workflow.
 The colors included were chosen for universal use across themes, in both light and dark mode.
+The use of inline CSS is essential in maintaining the longevity of your notes.
+When you export, you will not be reliant on any external CSS styling.
+This will make your notes much more flexible!

 ### How it Works